 However, with rising concerns about the ever-expanding list of health risks associated with energy drink consumption, it’s essential to understand what you’re actually consuming and to consider healthier alternatives.

-That's where L'Evate You comes in, Steve Harvey's revolutionary wellness brand that's challenging the status quo for energy and wellness dietary supplements.
+That's where L'Evate You comes in, a revolutionary wellness brand that's challenging the status quo for energy and wellness dietary supplements.
 By supporting energy production in your cells, we can help you elevate your energy levels in a healthy and sustainable way.

 Today, we’re going to explore the negative health effects of energy drinks, how they work, and offer a few alternatives that can support your energy levels and provide a few additional health benefits at the same time.